kramergroup/vnc-alpine/README.md

 - Openbox minimal Window Manager
 - Graphical login

+Based on Alpine Linux, the container is less than 150 MB in size.
+Most of this is the X11 window system.

 ## Usage

 The container runs a VNC server on port 5900.
 This port has to be mapped for VNC clients to access it: